zommerfelds/ldjam50-post-jam/README.md

 # Progress

-Some notes for what a did at each day.
+Some notes for what I did at each day.

 ## After day 1